Aircoookie/WLED/usermods/usermod_v2_word_clock/readme.md

 active: enable/disable usermod
 diplayItIs: enable/disable display of "Es ist" on the clock.

+Based on this fantastic work I added an alternative wiring pattern.
+For original you have to use a long wire to connect DO - DI from first line to the next line.

+I wired my clock in meander style.
+So the first LED in second line is in the right.
+With this problem every second line was inverted and showed the wrong letter.

+I added a switch in usermod called "meander wiring?" to enable/disable alternativ wiring pattern.

 ## Installation

 Copy and update the example `platformio_override.ini.sample`